 Wellness pantry.
 This idea, Bartlett said, was “more popular than I ever could have imagined.”
 Bartlett stocks up the fridge and pantry in the company’s kitchen with healthy food options.
 Employees then pay whole sale the price of the food, so it’s a cheap option for them to instead of hitting the vending machine.
 “Employees can pay 25 cents for a bottled water or $1.50 for a soda from the machine.”

 Gym membership.
 “We don’t have an onsite workout facility, but we do offer 50 percent reimbursement of [employees'] gym membership cost up to a max of 200 per year,” she said.
 The company also reimburses employees for fitness classes, such as yoga.

 Biggest Loser contest.
-Though this contest isn’t always popular among companies, a Biggest Loser-type competition--in which employees compete to lose the most weight--worked out well at Griffin.
+Though this contest isn’t always popular among companies, a Biggest Loser-type competition–in which employees compete to lose the most weight–worked out well at Griffin.
 Plus, Bartlett said, “this doesn’t cost us anything because the employee buys in $10 to do it.”
 She also insisted the company is sensitive to employees.
-For example, they only share percentages of weight lost instead of sharing how much each worker weighs, and leave workers who have instead gained weight off email updates about the contest.
-"Some people aren't advocates of these programs, but our employees really like this."
+For example, they only share percentages of weight lost instead of sharing how much each worker weighs.

 “Project Zero” contest.
 This is a program pretty much everyone can use: Its aim is to avoid gaining the dreaded holiday weight.
 The contest runs from early to mid-November through the first of the year.
 “Participants will weigh in the first and last day of the contest,” Bartlett said.
-“The goal is to not gain weight during the holidays--we’re not trying to get people to lose weight but we’re just to not get them to not eat that third piece of pie."
-Everyone who doesn't gain weight gets a company sweatshirt.
+“The goal is to not gain weight during the holidays–we’re not trying to get people to lose weight but we’re just to not get them to not eat that third piece of pie.”